tye-exe/EasyConfigurations/README.md

 sequences of text within a lang response with any string at runtime.

 Referencing the above code you can see that the constructor only takes the string "toReplace".
 This is the sequence of text that the key will be replacing within a lang response.
-However, it won't replace just any text that matches the sequence of characters.
+However, it won’t replace just any text that matches the sequence of characters.
 The lang response **must** surround a key with the default key markers.
 The markers default to "{" for the start of the key & "}" for the end of a key.
 Future examples will use the default markers.
 However, the default key markers can be changed to any string sequence ([example](#registering-the-created-configurations)).

 For example take this theoretical lang response. `Welcome {user}!`.
-Using a key we could change `{user}` to any string value, such as a persons' username.
+Using a key we could change `{user}` to any string value, such as a persons’ username.
 This would modify the lang response to become `Welcome taffy!`.

 However, there are a few things to keep in mind when using keys:

 - You **should not** replace one key with another key.
 This is **not** supported.
 - Try to replace a non-existent key within a lang response will have no effect.
 - Not replacing a key within a lang response will cause the raw key to be output in the lang response.

 ___
 ### Registering the created configurations:
-Before being able to use any lang or configs, you'd first need to register them.
+Before being able to use any lang or configs, you’d first need to register them.
 This is simple:

 ```java
 import io.github.tye.easyconfigs.EasyConfigurations;